 - Aligned with your career anchor, think about the legacy you would like to leave as result of the work that you dedicate your life to.
 Your mission will help you to hold focus and that focus will provide you with the compass that guides you.

 An important factor to remember is that it’s okay if, after a period of time, you feel that you need to make a pivot and adjust your focus – life, and career, is ever-evolving so change is inevitable.

 If you still feel stuck, identify a mentor or coach who can guide you.
 Remember, there’s always a path forward and an objective observer often can see what is not immediately obvious to you.

-For help to identify your values, motivators, transferrable skills and mission statement, The Career Clarity Pack will give you a solid foundation from which to base your exploration.
+To help you identify your values, motivators, transferrable skills and mission statement, for a short time I have a SPECIAL OFFER on The Career Clarity Pack which includes all the self-assessments you need to gain the clarity you desire.
+The results will give you a solid foundation from which to base your career exploration.